-The development site is located close to the fringe of the CBACP in the 'H4' zone.
+The development site is located on the fringe of the CBACP in the 'H4' zone.
+The properties to the north are located outside the CBACP.
+These are zoned R15 and comprise of either single or two storey dwellings.

 The subject site, given its location within a District Centre with an associated Activity Centre Plan has good access to the regional road network including Canning Highway and the Kwinana Freeway.
-It is well connected to public transport with Canning Highway being 200m away and designated as a high frequency bus route.
+It is well connected to public transport with Canning Highway being 300m away and designated as a high frequency bus route.
 The site is also within 1200m of the Perth to Mandurah Train Station, and has good access to the Perth bicycle network via the Kwinana Freeway and the Swan River and Canning River.

-The subject site is within 100m of commercial development, including food and beverage outlets, shops, offices and consulting rooms.
+The subject site is within 300m of commercial development, including food and beverage outlets, shops, offices and consulting rooms.